mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

       // Maximum excess power in Watts to reserve to this load.
       // The remaining power will be given to the next dimmers
       POWER_LIMIT: 0,
+      // Define how the bypass mode is done (== marche forcée)
+      // Bypass is activated when we turn the Shelly EM switch on, and the goal is let let pass 100% power to the load.
+      // - Set it to "virtual" if nothing is connected to the Shelly EM relay.
+The script will then turn the dimmer to 100% to do the bypass.
-      // When set to true: the bypass mode (full power, 100%) is done thanks to the internal relay of the Shelly EM which must be wired to a contactor that will bypass the dimmer and allow the full load to be at 100%.
+      // - Set it to "contactor" if you have wired the Shelly EM relay to a power contactor that will bypass the dimmer when activated.
+In this case, the script will turn off the dimmer when bypass is activated.
-      // When set to false: the internal relay of the Shelly EM is not connected to anything but its state is read by the script to detect if the bypass mode is activated or not.
-If yes, the dimmer will be set to full power mode at 100%.
-      BYPASS_THROUGH_EM_RELAY: false,
+      BYPASS: "virtual",
       // If set to true, the calculation of the dimmer duty cycle will be done based on a power matching LUT table which considers the voltage and current sine wave.
       // This should be more precise than a linear dimming.
       // You can try it and set it to false to compare the results, there is no harm in that!